 Games every now and again has never hurt anyone.
 Leaders and their teams may not always come together happily at work.
 But some fun definitely has the potential to bring them on the same page.

 Sexual harassment in the workplace is, unfortunately, somewhat common.
 So what do most of these CMM-level companies do?
 They have a set of rules for women employees and strict regulations under which the organization can fire an employee, blacklist the offender, and even put them behind bars.

 However, these rules seldom go through any changes or feedback protocol.
 This means managers do not sit with co-workers and ask for their feedback.
 A leader, regardless of gender, must sit down and speak about the challenges, new perspectives, protocols, and suggestions.

 It is time to shun the awkwardness and get truly professional about problems in the workplace.
 Female coworkers need to be heard on all levels, and they need to speak up openly about potential dangers.

 Managers must understand that simply chucking a predator off the team does not immediately guarantee safety.
 So they need to look after the workforce with an open mind.

 9. Food and Meditation

 Mental health equals many things.
 But it mostly relates to the health of your mind and soul.
-If they are not aligned in the proper way, things go berserk and haywire, resulting in poor performance, anger issues, and a lot of conflict.
+If they are not aligned in the proper way, things go berserk and haywire, resulting in poor performance, anger issues, and a lot of conflicts.

 So what sets the soul on fire?
-What are the things that truly benefit the body from the inside-out?
+What are the things that truly benefit the body from the inside out?
 All the aforementioned tips shall define the way they perceive a team leader and the organization.
 But what changes their mind in the first place are basically two things – healthy food and meditation.